Welcome to De Assis Lab

 About us

-We are a basic science and translational research lab dedicated to exploring the circadian clock’s role in skin biology.
-Our studies involve different aspects of skin biology.
-We consider the variable “time” into account in our experiments and utilize several experimental models and omics methods to answer our questions.
+We are a basic science and translational research lab dedicated to exploring the circadian clock’s role in metabolic tissues.
+We consider the variable “time” in our experiments and utilize several experimental models and omics methods to answer our questions.

 Our Motivation

 The physiological regulation of our bodily functions is dynamic rather than static; it operates in cycles.
 Most of these fluctuations occur over a 24-hour period, known as circadian rhythms.
-Our aim is to understand these circadian oscillations and their effects on skin biology, yielding both fundamental and clinical insights.
+Our aim is to understand these circadian oscillations and their effects on metabolic tissues, yielding both fundamental and clinical insights.

 Understanding the role of time in physiology

 Our biological processes are not static; they display moments of high and low activity.
 Studying the effects of time on biological systems falls within the chronobiological field.
-We investigate how circadian rhythms regulate skin processes, such as barrier function, DNA repair, and proliferation.
-Our goal is to understand how the cutaneous clock is synchronized with the external and internal environments.
+We investigate how circadian rhythms regulate metabolic processes and how they are affected by metabolic diseases, such as obesity.
+By understanding how diseases influence the local clock, we aim to uncover the basis of circadian regulation of physiological processes and use this knowledge to identify and suggest new therapeutic targets.

 Mapping Cellular Communication